sirkapil/nehu/pages/miss.md

 and I’m sorry😥 that you’ve to miss me as I’m not there around.
 But trust me If you are missing me then no doubt i’m missing you too😓.

 Seriously my queen👰❤, I miss you every minute , hour and everyday.
-I miss you every time🕰, I miss your texts and calls, I miss someone who used to comfort me.
-I miss your fragrance.
-I miss your lovely smile.
-I miss your cuteness.
-I miss your kindness.
-I miss your love and care.
-But, we're not together.
+I miss you every time🕰, I miss your texts and lovely voice on calls, I miss someone who used to fight with me.
+I miss that lovely smile.
+I miss that cuteness overloaded chamki.
+I miss her kindness.
+I miss her love and care.
+I miss you badly, chamki.
+And, we're not together.
 Honestly, I don’t like to be away from you.
 I want to be always with you.
 But we've to be apart.

 I don’t want you to miss me.
 We need to be strong , right ?
 Even, I can’t